JohnSmithDev/musicsharer/README.md

 Optionally allow some external programs (e.g. mencoder, ffmpeg?) to transcode files into a format a client browser supports (e.g. MP3 to OGG for Firefox, Opera; OGG to MP3 for Safari), similar to how a DNLA server works AFAIK.

+Automatic advancing to the next track doesn't work in the iOS 4 version of Mobile Safari.
+Given how cantankerous Mobile Safari is with audio/video elements, I'm not inclined to waste time trying to fix this - I'll only be supporting the current version.